X-Pro 2 / 23mm f1.4 – ISO 200, f8, (1/27s, 0.6s, 1/7s)

 I shot this with the Fujifilm X-Pro 2 and the 23mm f1.4 lens (35mm equiv).
 I had to take several exposures since the dynamic range was more than any modern camera could handle.

-At first I used Photomatix but it kept looking too Harry Potter since I think it was enhancing too much color in the shadows and drawing too much attention to the foreground trees.
-So I ended up combining the three exposures manually in Photoshop.
-One for the sky, one for the foreground, and one for the lake.
+At first, I used Photomatix, but it kept looking too much like something out of Harry Potter since I thought it enhanced too much color in the shadows and drew too much attention to the foreground trees.
+So, I combined the three exposures manually in Photoshop—one for the sky, one for the foreground, and one for the lake.

 I did a little bit of extra coloring and enhancements and landed here.